Swinhoe's striped squirrel: Physical features

 They are small bodied with stripes running from their nose to their neck and a second set that run the length of their body to their tail.
 The stripes range in color from yellow to brown cinnamon.
 Small tufts of white fur can be seen on the tips of their ears.
 They have dense fur to accommodate for the high elevation where they live.
 Females have a longer tail than males.

 Reproduction

 Swinhoe's striped squirrels usually breed once every six months.
 On average they can have 3-6 offspring in a litter.

 Diet

 Swinhoe's striped squirrel are herbivores.
 They eat mostly nuts, seeds, fruits, and ginger nectar.
 They collect their food and store it for later dates when food is scarce.
+Swinhoe's striped squirrel engages in nectar robbing on several different ginger species.
+It makes an opening at the base of the petals/corolla to access the nectar.

+Swinhoe's striped squirrel also preys on the eggs of cavity-nesting birds.

 Ecosystem contributions

 Consuming seeds and nuts is helpful to disperse seeds and nuts in order for more to grow.
-This species of squirrel also helps humans survive by being a source of food.
+This species of squirrel may be eaten locally by humans.